standardml/smackage/README.md

 **Step 1: Pick a `SMACKAGE_HOME` directory (optional).**

-The `$SMACKAGE_HOME` directory where Smackage will put all of its files.
+The `$SMACKAGE_HOME` directory is where Smackage will put all of its files.
 This will be `~/.smackage` by default if you don't do anything; see the section "The $SMACKAGE_HOME directory" towards the bottom if you'd like Smackage to put its files somewhere else.